Sacrifice (2000 film)

 Sacrifice is a 2000 thriller television film, starring Michael Madsen.
 It was written by Randall Frakes, based on a novel by Mitchell Smith and directed by Mark L. Lester.

 Plot

-Tyler Pierce, a convicted bank robber who just recently escaped the prison, joins with a former call girl to investigate the murder of his daughter.
+Tyler Pierce, a convicted bank robber who just recently escaped from prison, joins with a former call girl to investigate the murder of his daughter.
 They soon discover that they are dealing with a serial killer.